Chapter Four: The Player Turn

 that they take up a minifigs entire turn, even if they arent

 difficult enough to require a Skill Roll.
-These are called Extended
+These are called Full-Round

 Actions.
 Examples include piloting a vehicle, operating a computer,